adrianaarcia/YPool/README.md

 # Description of Roles and Contributions

-@adrianaarcia: primarily responsible for the design of the algorithm, and the implementation of  k-means clustering, match evaluation, as well as analytics, summary, and visualization functions.
+@adrianaarcia: responsible for the design of the algorithm, and the implementation of  k-means clustering, match evaluation, as well as analytics, summary, and visualization functions.
 I authored the following files in the `serverless/flask-server` directory:

 * `random_matching.py`